 Nibley City Gnome Search Rules

-You are now able to reserve the community center or our four park pavilions online.
-By clicking on the following link you will be able to see when these facilities are available and make reservations all online.
-For items such as to pick up a key and to pay for a cleaning deposits, you will still need to come into the office the business day before your event.
-If you have any questions please call Valerie at the city office, 435-752-0431, or send an email to email@example.com
+You may reserve the community center or our four park pavilions online.
+By clicking here, Online Facility Reservation, you will be able to see when these facilities are available and make reservations online.
+In order to pick up a key and to pay for a cleaning deposits, you will still need to come into the office the business day before your event.
+If you have any questions please call the city office at 752-0431.

 The new Sunrise Meadows Disc Golf Course in Nibley is open for use located at 2500 S 1200 W. This course has been included in the Cache Valley Unplugged program and also a tournament during Heritage Days.
 This is a fun 9 hole course, with improvements such as adding trees and grass coming soon.
 Click below for a map of the course.